sonenko/train-prog-game/README.md

 ### Programming game "Train"
-Web game, where player should write pseudo code that will be used by 2 trains and will entail situation when rear train will catch up with the first
+Web game, where player should write pseudo code that will be used by 2 trains and will entail situation when rear train catch up with the first

 ### Demo
 https://sonenko.github.io/train-prog-game/index-opt.html